interlay/interlay.github.io/docs/vault/installation.md

 - [x] Ensure the Vault can accept issue, redeem and replace requests ([LINK](/vault/guide?id=accepting-issue-and-redeem-requests))
 - [x] Verify backups are in place (Bitcoin wallet and Substrate keys) ([LINK](https://bitcoin.org/en/secure-your-wallet))
 - [x] Subscribe to critical updates for continued operation ([LINK](https://discord.gg/invite/interlay))
+- [x] Monitor the Vault client for any unusual operation ([LINK](/vault/guide?id=monitoring))
+- [x] Understand the Do's and Dont's ([LINK](/vault/installation?id=dos-and-donts))

+## Do's and Dont's

+Operating a Vault client at the current stage involves running a fully automated client on a server.
+This client has access to hot wallets for both Bitcoin and the Interlay/Kintsugi networks.
+The setup below is - on purpose - technically challenging to minimize the chance that Vaults and users lose funds due to operation errors.

+?> In the future, there will be an option to split custody of funds such that the Vault client is only acting as a relayer of transactions but does not have access to users funds.
+This aims to solve two issues: First, it should be a lot easier to open a Vault to back iBTC/kBTC form just the Dapp.
+Second, it opens up the possibility to have infrastructure providers and LP providers work together together to operate Vaults with the maintance from experience infrastructure providers and the capital of LP providers.

+When operating a Vault client ensure the following:

+1. **Do not operate two or more Vault clients with the same keyfile/account at the same time.** The Vault stands the risk to execute redeem transactions twice which will be flagged as theft.
+The Vault will in turn lose all its collateral.
+2. **Do not allow any third party access to the server operating the Vault client.** If anyone is able to access the Bitcoin or Interlay/Kintsugi wallets, the third-party is able to extract all funds.
+3. **Do backup Bitcoin and Interlay/Kintsugi keys.** If the keys are not backed-up and the server operating the Vault client loses this data, the Vault stands the risk of losing all funds.
+4. **Do monitor the Vault for potential failures.** This includes two parts: keeping the collateralization level above the liquidation threshold and fulfilling redeem requests on time.

 ## Prerequisites